Rays vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Adley Rutschman has 35 hits with five doubles, four home runs and 30 walks.
-He has driven in 18 runs.
+- Adley Rutschman has put up 36 hits with five doubles, five home runs and 31 walks.
+He has driven in 20 runs.

 Rutschman Recent Games